tonychenxyz/selfie/README.md

 interpretation_df = interpret(original_prompt=original_prompt, tokens_to_interpret=tokens_to_interpret, model=model, interpretation_prompt=interpretation_prompt, bs=bs, max_new_tokens=max_new_tokens, k=k, tokenizer=tokenizer)
 ```
 See full example code in `demo.ipynb`.

+## Reasoning Control
+Check out notebooks in examples directory for examples of supervised and reinforcement control.

 ## Citation
 If you find this repository helpful, please consider citing our paper: